 What is latitude and longitude?

-With coordinates, you can locate any place on the Earth to a high degree of accuracy.
+With coordinates, you can locate any place on the Earth with high accuracy.
 The geographical coordinate system is based on the spherical coordinate system for an ellipsoid - the shape of the Earth.
 It originates from the intersection of the Prime Meridian (Greenwich, England) with the Equator.
 We specify coordinates using latitude and longitude.
-But what are they exactly?
+What are they?

-Latitude is the angle between the equatorial plane and the line extending from the center of the Earth to a certain point on its surface.
+Latitude is an angle between the equatorial plane and a line extending from the center of the Earth to a certain point on its surface.
 It references the north-south position on the Earth.
 It's represented by circles of latitude, or parallels - the lines that go around the globe.
 The central line of latitude is called the Equator.
 It has a latitude of 0 degrees.
-The maximum value of latitude is 90 degrees - found at the poles.
+The maximum value of latitude is 90 degrees - it reaches it at the poles.

 Did you know that you can calculate the shortest possible distance between two points of known geographical coordinates using latitude and longitude?
 You can also estimate the direction you need to point your compass to get from one point to the other.
-Find out how in the azimuth calculator!
+Find out how in the latitude longitude distance calculator and the azimuth calculator!

 How to write coordinates?

 Sometimes to help distinguish between latitude and longitude, there are added respective symbols: φ (phi) for latitude and λ (lambda) for longitude.
 To formulate coordinates you can use:

 - DD (decimal degrees - °)

 - DMS (degrees - °, minutes - ', seconds - ")